Optimal Information Acquisition Under Intervention: Introduction

-Taken together, our findings cast doubts on the usefulness of private forecasts in environments in which intervention is strong and PMs are well informed.
-Indeed, our results are consistent with previous empirical findings in the forecasting literature in that direction.
-In a study that analyzes forecasts from members of the SPF, \cite{patton:2010aa} find that individual forecasts differ very little at short horizons, and some more at long horizons. \cite{patton:2010aa} interpret those findings as indicating that: $(i)$ individual forecasts are based on essentially no private information -- i.e. that all forecasters use the same set of publicly available variables in their forecasts; and $(ii)$ dispersion of forecasts at long horizons is based on differences in priors and/or models, instead of on private information.
-Notably, the findings in \emph{ibid.} are relative to SPF predictions of inflation and GDP growth, two variables that are arguably affected by policy interventions (inflation perhaps more than GDP).
-Our model shows that the findings of \emph{ibid.} are to be expected in a context of forecasting under intervention, since in that context private forecasters will typically have little incentive to collect proprietary data.
+Taken together, our findings cast doubts on the informativeness and social value of private forecasts in environments in which policy intervention is consequential.
+Indeed, our results are consistent with empirical findings in that direction.
+In a study that analyzes forecasts of US GDP growth and inflation from a panel of professional forecasters, \cite{patton:2010aa} find that individual forecasts differ very little at short horizons, and some more at long horizons. \cite{patton:2010aa} interpret their findings as indicating that: $(i)$ individual forecasts are based on essentially no private information --- i.e. that all forecasters use the same set of publicly available variables in their forecasts; and $(ii)$ dispersion of forecasts at long horizons is based on differences in priors and/or models, instead of on differing private signals.
+Notably, the findings in \emph{ibid.} are relative to predictions of GDP growth and inflation, two variables that are arguably affected by policy (inflation perhaps more than GDP).
+Our model shows that the findings of \emph{ibid.} are to be expected in such a context, i.e. that private forecasters will typically have little incentive to collect proprietary data when outcomes are expected to have limited volatility due to policy.